mookiezi/filters/README.md

 ## `tos.py` — HF-ToS Risk Filter

-Drop or redact matches across one file **or a directory** of shards.
+Drop or redact matches across one CSV/Parquet file **or a directory of shards**.
+Applies fuzzy/leet/diacritic-aware regex to remove or redact ToS-risk categories such as sexual violence, CSA, slurs, harassment, doxxing, self-harm, and extremism.
+Works with adaptive chunking for CSV and row-group batching for Parquet, with multiprocessing and Rich progress built in.

 **CLI**